browserengineering/book/book/animations.md

 `style`.
 Second, since that changes the web page, we need to set a dirty bit; Recall that `render` exits early if `needs_render` isn't set, so that dirty bit is supposed to be set if there's rendering work to do.
-When an animation is active, there is.
+When an animation is active, there is.^[We also need to schedule an animation frame for the next frame of the animation, but `set_needs_render` already does that for us.]

 But it's not as simple as just setting `needs_render` any time an animation is active, however.
 Setting `needs_render` means re-running